GannettDigital/api-docs/source/includes/_pub_sub_messages.md

 LIPS will publish to the Pub/Sub topic whenever the creation of contact interactions that result in the creation of a new or update of an existing contact.

 The message is formatted in JSON.
-In the example message, the the advertiser gmaid USA_332240.
+In the example message, the contact interaction 31589324 is a new lead for what is a new contact 15319451 for the advertiser gmaid USA_332240.
+If the "action" was update, the contact interaction 31589324 would have been a new lead for an existing contact.

 ```javascript
 {